emma-wilson/minimal-blog/README.md

 ### Step 2: Customise your website

 First, customise the information in the `_config.yml` file.
-This will allow you to edit the site title and social links.
 To change the profile picture, replace the image file in `assets/img`.

-You can edit the site content in the Markdown files, e.g, `index.md`, and add publications and resources using the `publications.yml` and `resources.yml` files in the `_data` folder.
+Then, you can edit the site content in the Markdown files, e.g, `index.md`, and add publications and resources using the `publications.yml` and `resources.yml` files in the `_data` folder.

 ## Step 3: Add blog posts